brucemack/WARS-Birdhouse/README.md

 ![house3](images/IMG_0853.jpg)

 A custom PCB (V2) has been developed to improve integration and to make things easier for kit builders without SMD soldering capability.
+This board also provides an SMA connector to make antenna experimentation easier.

 ![house4](images/IMG_0934.jpg)